kaltura/DeveloperPortalDocs/documentation/Web-Video-Player/web-video-player-intro.md

 <iframe src="http://cdnapi.kaltura.com/p/243342/sp/24334200/embedIframeJs/uiconf_id/20540612/partner_id/243342?iframeembed=true&playerId=kaltura_player&entry_id=1_sf5ovm7u&flashvars[streamerType]=auto" width="560" height="395" allowfullscreen webkitallowfullscreen mozAllowFullScreen frameborder="0"></iframe>

-The easiest way to use Kaltura's Web Video Player is to build a player using [Kaltura's Universal Studio](https://knowledge.kaltura.com/node/1148), which provides a user-friendly UI for building and customizing the player.
+Note that the easiest way to use Kaltura's Web Video Player is to build a player using [Kaltura's Universal Studio](https://knowledge.kaltura.com/node/1148), which provides a user-friendly UI for building and customizing the player.

 ## About the Web Video Player SDK